tanpuer/SkiaUI2/README.md

 10. Page: act as the same role as Activity.
 11. C++: See CppTest.cpp.
 12. js: See test.js in assets.
 Import v8 to evaluate javascript.
-13. kotlin: See JetpackComposeTest.kt in java.
+13. **kotlin**: See JetpackComposeTest.kt in java.
 Import kotlin and Compose-runtime to run.
+14. **React**: See react_bundle.js in assets.
+Import react/react-reconciler to run.
-14. Dirty-Render: markDirty after "draw" if necessary.
+15. Dirty-Render: markDirty after "draw" if necessary.

 ![image](https://github.com/tanpuer/SkiaUI2/blob/main/app/example.png)
 ![image](https://github.com/tanpuer/SkiaUI2/blob/main/app/example1.png)